maxipesfix/coversational_interfaces_spring_2017/week6/ThePerformanceMeasurementAndEvaluation.md

 # The Performance Measurement & Evaluation

-- It's a method to be used in Machine Learning (ML), Natural Language Processing (NLP), Information Research (IR)
+- It's a method to be used in Machine Learning (ML), Natural Language Processing (NLP), Information Retrieval (IR)

 - Explain this with an example: